AlexSmall96/Portfolio-Project-1/README.md

 ![](documentation/about-too-wide-after.png)

-The menu page looked good at all browser sizes, but some of the menu items were too squashed and some lines had only one word.
+The menu page looked good at all browser sizes, but at smaller screen widths some of the menu items were too squashed and some lines had only one word.

 ![](documentation/menu-item-before.png)